 - Reflex Sympathetic Dystrophy (RSD) Syndrome

 - Complex Regional Pain Syndrome (CRPS)

 - Need for skin grafts

 Do I have a Cold Therapy Class Action Lawsuit?

 The Product Liability & Defective Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in cold therapy lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Cold Therapy Class Action Lawsuit Evaluation: Again, if you or a loved one was injured by a cold therapy machine, you should contact our law firm immediately.
-You may be entitled to compensation by joining a cold therapy class action lawsuit or by filing a personal injury lawsuit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.